 What advice should marketers follow?

-All marketers working with data-driven marketing should understand the ins and outs of server-side tagging.
+All marketers working with data-driven marketing should understand the server-side benefits of Google Tag Manager.
 They should know about the restrictions web browsers impose and how the phasing out of cookies will impact their current retargeting strategies.
 Then, all digital marketers should learn how server-side tagging can carry them into the future.

 Most people use Google Tag Manager.
 Yet this is Tag Manager on the server-side, meaning that you move measurement tag instrumentation from your website or app to a server-side processing container on, for example, Google Cloud Platform (GCP) or any other platform.
 You have client-side tagging, which you could call Google Tag Manager Web, where you would implement that container snippet onto your page.
 Most marketers know what that is, and this is a complement to that.